 - A low percentage of all food wastage is composted.
 Much of it ends up in landfills and represents a large part of municipal solid waste.
 Methane emissions from landfills also represent one of the largest sources of GHG emissions from the waste sector.

 The later food is wasted along the chain, the greater its environmental impact because we have to take into consideration the energy and natural resources expended in processing, transporting, storing and cooking food.
-Food waste that ends up in landfills produces a large amount of methane – a more powerful greenhouse gas than even CO2.
-For the uninitiated, excess amounts of greenhouse gases such as methane, CO2 and chloroflurocarbons absorb infrared radiation and heat up the earth’s atmosphere, causing global warming and climate change.
+Around 38% of total energy consumption in the global food system is also utilized to produce food that is either lost or wasted.
+In addition, it takes seeds, soil and the labor of farmers to produce food, not to mention the fuel that is needed to transport it.
+All of these resources are lost when food is wasted.
+Food waste that ends up in landfills produces a large amount of methane, a more powerful greenhouse gas than even CO2, thus contributing to climate change.
+Policymakers can improve the chances of achieving climate goals and limiting global warming to 1.5°C by making more specific commitments to transforming national food systems.

 Reducing food losses and waste is critical to achieving the UN Sustainable Development Goals (SDGs).
 Specifically, SDG 12 aims to ensure sustainable consumption and production patterns, which contains a wide range of targets related to food waste.